Sharing Indonesian Textile Stories with Institut Teknologi Bandung’s MBA Students

 On this occasion, I shared with them potential online global trading using the internet via global online market places such as eBay, Etsy, and other available online market places globally.
 Regretfully the students here are not fully aware of all these available tools and have not been guided towards understanding global online market places.

 I hope ITB will look into global market places more and include these tools in their curriculum, such as eBay and Etsy, and involve the students to understand the business side of these tools and how to explore PayPal as a global payment gateway as well.
-Indonesia is one of the biggest craft country in the world, and yet, our crafts are being sold from Indonesia by foreign traders, operating their businesses remotely, leaving many capable SME’s and potential young entrepreneurs missing these business opportunities.
+Indonesia is one of the biggest craft countries in the world, and yet, our crafts are being sold from Indonesia by foreign traders, operating their businesses remotely, leaving many capable SME’s and potential young entrepreneurs missing these business opportunities.

-On this visit, I have invited a young friend join me, a young potential great designer who is very passionate about Indonesian traditional textiles, Yudha (Wahyu Perdana Saputra) to share some of her great Sumba ikat textile collection.
-Here Yudha shared ideas on how to wear Ikat textiles without the need to cut or modify the textiles themselves.
+On this visit, I have invited a young friend to join me, a young potential great designer who is very passionate about Indonesian traditional textiles, Yudha (Wahyu Perdana Saputra) to share some of her great Sumba ikat textile collection.
+Here, Yudha shared ideas on how to wear Ikat textiles without the need to cut or modify the textiles themselves.
 I am confident that many students were inspired by our visit and hope they could explore the global markets more and adventure craft businesses going forward.

 Our sincere gratitude to Dr Sony Rustiadi and team who have given us the opportunity to share our knowledge and experience with the MBA students at ITB.
 Hope to share many more great stories with them in the near future.